iocoop/policies/Bylaws.md

 ### Section 4.06.
 Membership Fee.

-A one-time, nonrefundable membership fee, in an amount set from time to time by the Board of Directors, may be charged and collected from each member upon joining the Cooperative.
+A one-time, nonrefundable membership fee, in an amount set from time to time by the Board of Directors, may be charged and collected from each member upon joining the Corporation.

 ### Section 4.07.
 Bylaws and Disclosures.